 If you are like the majority of the population, the first thing you will probably feel is loss.
 Meaning, no matter the change about to take place, the initial emotions most likely to be felt are confusion, frustration, fear, anxiety, or even betrayal.
 Change comes at a cost and losing something is emotional—especially if it’s something that we care about, even in exchange for something great.

 The reason so many transitions fail is that people fail to recognize loss.

 This leaves us with only two routes to success: never change, or learn to lead through it.
 And we all know that one of these is more realistic than the other.
 In his book Transitions, William Bridges outlines three phases for effective leadership during a season of change:

 - Coming out the other side.

-So, once you recognize your own loss in the transition, it’s time to shift into your pastoral gear.
-How would you come alongside someone feeling the powerful negative emotions stirred up by losing something important?
+Start by putting yourself in their shoes.
+How would you come alongside someone feeling the powerful-but-negative emotions stirred up by losing something important?
 When you create a safe environment for others to recognize and grieve their loss, you show empathy, build trust, and cultivate the soil in which your “new thing” can grow and flourish.